yjwong1999/Yolov5_DeepSort_Face/README.md

 ```

 ## Acknowledgement
-Many thanks to our funder Greatech Integration (M) Sdn Bhd for sponsoring this project
+This work was supported by the Greatech Integration (M) Sdn Bhd with project number 8084-0008.

 ### Reference Code
 1. [Yolov5 + DeepSort for Object Detection and Tracking](https://github.com/nicedaddy/Yolov5_DeepSort_Pytorch) </br>